-Evaluation of the existing structures on the Subject Site under Ontario Regulation 9/06 concludes that they have minimal design, historical and contextual value.
-As such, the structures do not merit designation under Part IV of the OHA.
+Evaluation of the existing structures and landscape features on the Subject Site under Ontario Regulation 9/06 concludes that they have minimal design, historical and contextual value.
+As such, the properties do not merit designation under Part IV of the OHA.